pressmind/web-core-skeleton-basic/quickstart/pretty_url.md

 Means that a route can **match only one media object**, but if the're is a media object which has the same route, the pressmind sdk adds a incremented integer to create a unique url.

-for example:
+For example:

-your-domain.com/trips/spain-for-bikers/ is attached to media object 12345 your-domain.com/trips/spain-for-bikers-1/ is attached to media object 12346
+**your-domain.com/trips/spain-for-bikers/** is attached to media object 12345

+**your-domain.com/trips/spain-for-bikers-1/** is attached to media object 12346

-structure:
-your-domain.com/trips/spain-for-bikers-[COUNTER]/
+Structure:

+**your-domain.com/trips/spain-for-bikers-[COUNTER]/**

 ### How to configure